-Name Description Incentives (financial and other) classified as an Aboriginal Medical Service (AMS); or classified as an Aboriginal Community-Controlled Health Service.
-General Practice Incentives and Support Workforce Incentive Program (WIP) - Practice Stream The WIP-Practice Stream provides financial incentives to support general practices with the cost of engaging nurses, midwives, Aboriginal and Torres Strait Islander health practitioners and health workers, and eligible allied health professionals in MM 1-7 locations.
-Up to \$137,375.60 per annum for a single practice.
+Name Description Incentives (financial and other) Rural Generalist Pathway and Rural Generalists to broaden the range of services available to patients in rural communities.
+Workforce Incentive Program (WIP) - Practice Stream The WIP-Practice Stream provides financial incentives to support general practices with the cost of engaging nurses, midwives, Aboriginal and Torres Strait Islander health practitioners and health workers, and eligible allied health professionals in MM 1-7 locations.
+Practices in MM 3-7 locations are eligible to receive an additional rural loading on top of their incentive payment.
+Up to \$137,375.60 per annum for a single practice before applying rural loading.
+MM3 regions are eligible for an additional 30% rural loading.
 Practice Incentives Program (PIP) The PIP incentives are available to support general practice activities that encourage continuing improvement and quality of care, enhance capacity and improve access and health outcomes for patients.
-It is administered by Services Australia on behalf of the Department of Health and Aged Care.
-There are currently seven incentives under the PIP: eHealth (e-PIP) Teaching Indigenous Health (IHI) GP Procedural After Hours Quality Improvement (PIPQI) Rural Loading: To be eligible for rural loading, the main practice must be located in RRMA 3-7 (rural and remote zones).
+It is administered by Services Australia on behalf of the Department of Health.
+There are currently seven incentives under the PIP: eHealth (e-PIP) Teaching Indigenous Health (IHI) GP Procedural After Hours Quality Improvement (PIPQI) and Rural Loading: To be eligible for rural loading, the main practice must be located in RRMA 3-7 (rural and remote zones).
 The rural loading is automatically applied to PIP payments.
 Rural Loading: RRMA 1 - 0% RRMA 2 - 0% RRMA 3 - 15% RRMA 4 - 20% RRMA 5 - 40% RRMA 6 - 25% RRMA 7 - 50% For further information on incentives and payments, please refer to individual Guidelines available at: Practice Incentives Program.
 Bulk Billing Practice Incentive Program (BBPIP) BBPIP supports general practices to bulk bill all Medicare-eligible patients for all eligible services.
 Practices participating in BBPIP receive an additional quarterly 12.5% incentive payment on MBS benefits paid from eligible services.
-Participating BBPIP provides a quarterly 12.5% incentive payment on MBS benefits paid from eligible services, split 50/50 between the GP and the practice.
-For further information refer to the Program Guidelines available at: Bulk
+Participating practices must bulk bill every eligible service for every Medicare-eligible patient BBPIP provides a quarterly 12.5% incentive payment on MBS benefits paid from eligible services, split 50/50 between the GP and the practice.
+For further information refer to the Program Guidelines available at: Bulk Billing Practice Incentive Program: Program Guidelines